developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ## Overview

-Enterprise Application Configurator (EAC) is a companion utility for Enterprise Browser that simplifies [DOM injection](../dominjectionandroid), a process that can add capabilities to a running EB app without changing the source code.
-This tool maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards and can voice-enable fields for spoken input and/or output.
+**Enterprise Application Configurator (EAC) is a companion utility for Enterprise Browser** that simplifies [DOM injection](../dominjectionandroid), a process that can add capabilities to a running EB app without changing the source code.
+EAC maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards and can voice-enable fields for spoken input and/or output.

+**DOM injection works by inserting CSS, JavaScript and/or meta tags into a running app**, enhancing the app with the functionality contained within the inserted code.
+EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving that code in a file.
+Once that file is pushed to the target device, the desired functionality is available next time the app is launched.

-EAC is a browser-based solution that presents an easy-to-use GUI for creating DOM injection configuration files.
-It is designed to help companies that use SAP ITSmobile and similar solutions easily modify legacy apps without requiring special skills. **This guide assumes a working knowledge of Enterprise Browser and the process of editing and deploying the** `Config.xml` **files of EB apps**.
+**This tool is a browser-based solution** with a point-and-click interface that creates DOM injection configuration files that are ready for deployment.
+It is designed to help companies that use SAP ITSmobile and similar solutions to easily modify legacy apps without requiring special skills.

+**NOTE: This guide assumes a working knowledge of Enterprise Browser and the process of editing and deploying its** `Config.xml` **files**.

 ### Requirements

-* Computer running Windows 8 or Windows 10 with Google Chrome
+* **Computer running Windows** 8 or Windows 10 with Google Chrome
-* Zebra device that supports Enterprise Browser<br>
+* **Zebra device that supports Enterprise Browser** See [supported device list](https://www.zebra.com/us/en/support-downloads/software/developer-tools/enterprise-browser.html)
-**See [Zebra Support Portal EB page](https://www.zebra.com/us/en/support-downloads/software/developer-tools/enterprise-browser.html)** for supported devices
-* EB 2.6 (or later) installed on a device
+* **EB 2.6 (or later)** installed on a device
-* A second Zebra device with EB 2.6 installed (optional, for testing reconfigured apps)
+* **Optional: A second Zebra device with EB 2.6 installed** (for easier testing of reconfigured apps)
-* App (and its `Config.xml` file) to be reconfigured, installed on device(s)
-* Computer and device(s) on the same IP subnet
+* **Computer and device(s) on the same IP subnet**
+* **App to be reconfigured** (and its `Config.xml` file), installed on device(s)
-* `AppConfigurationUtility.apk` device mirroring service `DOWNLOAD LINK TO COME `
+* `AppConfigurationUtility.apk` device mirroring service ([Download it now](here)) `LINK TO COME`

 > **NOTE: This tool does not support apps that employ shortcuts or [multi-session tabs](../multisession)**.

 ---

-## Step 1 - Install and Set up
+## Part 1 - Install and Set up

 #### To set up Enterprise Application Configurator:

-1. Push the `AppConfigurationUtility.apk` file to the device and launch it.<br>
- When prompted, **tap "START NOW"** to grant permission to capture the screen.
-2. **Add the first three code lines below to the target EB app's** `Config.xml` **file**, just _<u>before</u>_ the &lt;Applications&gt; node (as shown):<br>
+1. **Add the first three code lines below to the target EB app's** `Config.xml` **file**, just _<u>before</u>_ the &lt;Applications&gt; node (as shown):<br>

 		:::xml
 		<DOMInjectionUtility>